Mendasp/NS2Plus/README.md

 	- The Minimal GUI setting now also removes the background of the main menu.
 	- Fixed bug where having the map ambient sounds enabled would make the mod not play the hitsounds.
 	- Fixed bug where stats wouldn't show up on round end.

-- 09/04/2014 (Build 264):
-	- Removed looping immersion from main menu.
-	- Tweaked fade blink particles for minimal particles setting.
-	- Added thin outline for marines through buildings.
-	- Fixed bug where out of relevancy entities taking damage were causing script errors.
-	- Fixed bug where stats wouldn't reset properly on sv_reset.
-	- Added infestation radius to Cyst dropping.
-	- Rewritten minimal nameplates and friends highlighting in a more forward-compatible manner.

 Credits/Thanks to
 =================